WARM (AM)

-WARM (590 kHz) is an AM radio station licensed to Scranton, Pennsylvania, and serving the Scranton–Wilkes-Barre–Hazleton radio market.
+WARM (590 kHz) is an AM radio station licensed to Scranton, Pennsylvania, United States, and serving the Scranton–Wilkes-Barre–Hazleton radio market.
 The station is owned by Seven Mountains Media, through licensee Southern Belle, LLC.
 The station, which has gone silent for extended periods, most recently resumed broadcasting on May 23, 2025.
 It simulcasts Gem 99 and 100 classic hits programming that is also on WGMF 750 AM.

 WARM is a Class B station.
 It is powered at 1,800 watts during the daytime and 430 watts at night.
 It has two different directional antenna signal patterns, primarily aimed towards the southeast with some signal aimed towards the northwest.
 Its transmitter is on Hugo Lane, 15 mi northwest of Scranton in West Falls, Pennsylvania.
 WARM uses a three-tower array.
 Each tower is 495 feet (151 meters) high.
 Programming is also heard on FM translator 101.7 W269CF in Scranton.

 History

 Early years

 WARM has a long and distinguished history in Northeastern Pennsylvania broadcasting.
 It has held its original call letters since it signed on the air in 1940.
 It began broadcasting on 1370 kHz, powered at 250 watts.
 A year later, with the enactment of the North American Regional Broadcasting Agreement (NARBA), it switched to 1400 kHz.

 WARM was originally a network affiliate of the Mutual Broadcasting System.
 It was owned by the Union Broadcasting Company and had its studios in the Select Building in Scranton.